flimflam-austin/hugo-cms-test/content/quick_reads/20210216-george-washingtons-farewell-address/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“(The spirit of political party) agitates the community with ill-founded jealousies and false alarms, kindles the animosity of one part against another, foments occasionally riot and insurrection…A fire not to be quenched, it demands a uniform vigilance to prevent its bursting into a flame, lest, instead of warming, it should consume.”_
+      <div><blockquote><em>“(The spirit of political party) agitates the
+      community with ill-founded jealousies and false alarms, kindles the animosity of one part against another, foments occasionally riot and insurrection…A fire not to be quenched, it demands a uniform vigilance to prevent its bursting into a flame, lest, instead of warming, it should consume.”</em></blockquote><p></p></div>
     citation: PRES.
 WASHINGTON
     _key: 2cbacb849ae7
   - order: 1
     useCheckmark: true
     body: >-
-      On George Washington's observed birthday a member of the Senate reads aloud his 1796 "Farewell Address" where he warns political parties are "potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government."
+      <div><p>On George Washington's observed birthday a member of the Senate
+      reads aloud his 1796 "Farewell Address" where he warns political parties are "potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the power of the people and to usurp for themselves the reins of government."</p><p></p></div>
     citation: VIEW SOURCES
     _key: 348303f8d7f4